Keiki: Removing keikis

 Some species orchids like Phalaenopsis pulchra frequently produce keikis, which flower while still attached to the mother plant.

 If a new plant is not desired, the keiki can be removed at any time.
 Removing the entire inflorescence after flowering is complete can prevent the production of keikis and result in a "tidier" appearance for the plant.

 Hormone paste

 Keiki paste is a cytokinin hormone which induces growth in the node of a Phalaenopsis inflorescence.
 It should not be confused with paste or powder containing auxins, which are used to force the production of roots.

 Nodes on Phalaenopsis spikes will form either vegetative growth (keiki) or floral growth (a branch with flower buds).
-If the node tissue is already differentiated so that it will become a floral branch, there is no way to change the result.
-The trick is to get the paste onto the node before it is differentiated.
+If the node tissue is already differentiated so that it will become a floral branch, there is no way to change the result; therefore, the paste must be applied to the node before it is differentiated.
 However, there is no way to predict if an undifferentiated node will become a keiki or a floral branch.